-- Custom Blacklists: Similar research should be conducted to develop a blacklist of sites to stop ads from serving on.
+- Custom Blocklists: Similar research should be conducted to develop a blocklist of sites to stop ads from serving on.
 Make sure you avoid obscure, low quality, extremist, or fraudulent sites (based on historical data analysis) that may tarnish your brand image.

-- Leverage your DSPs Blacklists: Does your preferred DSP provider develop custom blacklists?
-They should, and if they do, add these blacklists to your campaigns in addition to the custom blacklists you are developing internally.
+- Leverage your DSPs Blocklists: Does your preferred DSP provider develop custom blocklists?
+They should, and if they do, add these blocklists to your campaigns in addition to the custom blocklists you are developing internally.

 3. More Programmatic Media Investments Shifting to Private Marketplaces

 eMarketer projects that $19 billion in additional ad spend will enter the programmatic space between 2018 – 2020, and the majority will go to private setups, such as private marketplaces, programmatic direct transactions, and programmatic guaranteed deals.